Ask a Librarian

 Business Source Complete - Scholarly business EBSCOhost database, providing the leading collection of bibliographic and full-text content.
 The database also includes company profiles and business videos and images.

-Directory of Open Access Journals - Multi-disciplinary database of free full-text scientific and scholarly journals including Film Studies titles (search the entire DOAJ or browse individual titles by going to the "Browse" screen and expanding the subject tree for Arts and Architecture).
+Directory of Open Access Journals - Multi-disciplinary database of free full-text scientific and scholarly journals including Film Studies titles (search the entire DOAJ or browse individual titles by going to the "Browse" screen and expanding the subject tree for Social Sciences - Media and communication).

 Education Research Complete - An EBSCOhost database that is the definitive online resource for education research.